silverstripe/silverstripe-saml/README.md

 ## Requirements

- * PHP 7.4+ with extensions: openssl, dom
+-   PHP 8+ with extensions: openssl, dom
- * SilverStripe 4.0+
+-   SilverStripe 5+ (see `2` branch for SilverStripe 4)
- * Active Directory Federation Services 2.0 or greater (ADFS)
+-   Active Directory Federation Services 2.0 or greater (ADFS)
- * HTTPS endpoint on SilverStripe site
+-   HTTPS endpoint on SilverStripe site
- * HTTPS endpoint on ADFS
+-   HTTPS endpoint on ADFS

 This module has prevoiously been tested on the following configurations, but is now untested:

- * Windows Server 2008 R2 with ADFS 2.0
+-   Windows Server 2008 R2 with ADFS 2.0
- * Windows Server 2012 R2 with ADFS 3.0
+-   Windows Server 2012 R2 with ADFS 3.0

 **Note:** For LDAP only Active Directory integration, please see [silverstripe-ldap](https://github.com/silverstripe/silverstripe-ldap).

 ## Overview

 ![](docs/en/img/saml_ad_integration.png)
-*(Image) Typical authentication and authorisation flow for this module*
+_(Image) Typical authentication and authorisation flow for this module_

 [Security Assertion Markup Language (SAML)](http://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) is an XML-based, open-standard data format for exchanging authentication and authorization data between parties.
 The single most important requirement that SAML addresses is web browser single sign-on (SSO).